Unseen Visual Anomaly Generation: Methodology

-Our goal is to enforce the generated image to convey the semantic meaning of the anomaly type token $c_j$ from the given $c$, e.g., "damaged" in "A photo of a $[cls]$ that is damaged".
-During the generation process, at each time step $t$, we optimize the intermediate latent representation $z_t$ by maximizing the attention related to the anomaly description.
-The optimized latent representation is denoised to obtain $z_{t-1}$ for the next optimization and denoising step, {as shown in Figure~\ref{fig:att_optimization}}.
-Specifically, for optimization at step $t$, we extract the attention map $\Bar{A}_t^j = \Bar{A}_t[:, :, j]$ correlated with the anomaly token $c_j$, and then obtain the update gradient of $z_t$ with respect to the loss function $\mathcal{L}_{att}$ computed on $\Bar{A}_t^j$.
-To constrain the generated anomaly on the object, we only compute the loss and optimize $z_t$ within the foreground mask region.
-We formulate the optimization at step $t$ as:
+We enforce the generated image to convey the semantic meaning of the anomaly type token $c_j$ from the given $c$, e.g., \textit{"damaged"} in \textit{"A photo of a $[cls]$ that is damaged"} via optimization guided by $\Bar{A}_t$.
+During the generation process, at each time step $t$, we optimize the intermediate latent representation $z_t$ by maximizing the attention associated with the anomaly description.
+The optimized latent representation is then denoised to obtain $z_{t-1}$, which is used in the subsequent optimization and denoising steps. {as shown in \cref{fig:att_optimization}}.
+Specifically, during optimization at step $t$, we extract the attention map $\Bar{A}_t^j = \Bar{A}_t[:, :, j]$ correlated with the anomaly token $c_j$.
+We then compute the gradient update for $z_t$ by applying the loss function $\mathcal{L}_{att}$ to $\Bar{A}_t^j$.
+Furthermore, we increase controllability by allowing masks as optional inputs and restricting the optimization of $z_t$ to within the specified mask.
+The optimization at step $t$ is formulated as follows:

 where $\alpha_t$ is a scalar defining the step size.
-The foreground mask is obtained with simple binary thresholding.
-The optimization objective encourages a large maximum value of $\Bar{A}_t^j$ to strengthen the activations of the anomaly token.
-To ensure a large enough attention for the anomaly token, at each time step, we repeat the optimization several times until the value of $\max(\Bar{A}_t^j\odot mask)$ is above a pre-defined threshold.
-With this step-by-step optimization, we ensure that the anomaly semantics are progressively incorporated into the generated image, as illustrated in Figure~\ref{fig:optimization}.
+This objective encourages a high maximum value of $\Bar{A}_t^j$ to strengthen the activations of the anomaly token.
+Through iterative optimization, we progressively integrate the semantic characteristics of anomalies into the generated image, as illustrated in \cref{fig:optimization}.

-Our empirical findings indicate that the above iterative update can lead to redundant attention and introduce artifacts into the image.
-As shown in Figure~\ref{fig:optimization}, the attention map becomes localized and activated in the early steps already.
-Over-optimization within this small region can significantly distort the data distribution, resulting in unrealistic patterns.
-To mitigate this issue, we propose a \textbf{localization-aware scheduler combined with an early-stopping strategy}.
-Given the initial generation result $z_{t_{start}}$ and its attention map $\Bar{A}_{t_{start}}^j$, we calculate the number of activated pixels $n_{t_{start}}$ with values above the mean in the smoothed attention map.
-At each step, we compute the scalar $\alpha_t$ as follows:
+Our empirical results demonstrate that the iterative updates described above can cause redundant attention on specific pixels, resulting in image artifacts.
+To mitigate over-optimization, we propose a \textit{\textbf{localization-aware scheduler}}.
+Starting with the initial generation result $z_{t_{start}}$ and its anomaly attention map $\Bar{A}_{t_{start}}^j$, we determine the number of activated pixels $n_{t_{start}}$ by counting pixels with attention values exceeding the mean in the smoothed attention map.
+At each optimization step $t$, we calculate the activated pixel count $n_t$ and compute the scalar $\alpha_t$ as follows: